 The Duties of a CNA

 - Furnishing basic services to patients

 - Checking patient's vital signs

 - Maintaining a record of patient's health status

-- Cleaning and dressing patients
+- Bathing and dressing patients

-- Serving and helping patients with meals
+- Serving and aiding patients with meals

 - Conveying patients to other rooms

 CNA Online Classes

-Questions to Ask CNA Schools
+What to Ask CNA Schools

 - Reputation.
-Look at internet rating companies to see what the reviews are for each of the schools you are looking into.
+Check internet rating companies to see what the assessments are for each of the schools you are looking into.
 Ask the accrediting organizations for their reviews as well.
-Additionally, get in touch with the Alabama school certification or licensing authority to determine if there are any complaints or compliance issues.
-Finally, you can contact some Auburn AL healthcare organizations you're interested in working for after graduation and ask what their opinions are of the schools as well.
+In addition, contact the Alabama school certification or licensing authority to check out if there are any complaints or compliance issues.
+Finally, you can speak with some Auburn AL healthcare organizations you're interested in working for after graduation and ask what their opinions are of the schools as well.

 - Graduation and Job Placement Rates.
 Find out from the CNA colleges you are looking at what their graduation rates are as well as how long on average it takes students to complete their programs.
 A low graduation rate may be an indication that students were displeased with the program and dropped out.
 It's also imperative that the schools have high job placement rates.
 A high rate will not only confirm that the school has a superb reputation within the Auburn AL medical community, but that it also has the network of contacts to help students gain a position.

 - Internship Programs.
 The most effective way to acquire experience as a certified nursing assistant is to work in a clinical setting.
 Essentially all nursing degree programs require a certain number of clinical hours be completed.
 Various states have minimum clinical hour requirements for certification also.
 Check if the schools have a working relationship with nearby Auburn AL hospitals, clinics or labs and assist with the placement of students in internships.